 OSHA State Plans

-OSHA (Occupational Safety and Health Administration) is the government organization responsible for the safety of employees in the workplace.
-OSHA was established by the Occupational Safety and Health Act of 1970 and works to prevent work-related injuries, illnesses and deaths.
-OSHA also helps draft new regulations as well as enforce existing safety regulations.
+The Occupational Safety and Health Administration (OSHA) is the government organization responsible for the safety of employees in the workplace.
+OSHA was established by the Occupational Safety and Health Act of 1970 and works to prevent work-related injuries, illnesses, and deaths.
+Officials at OSHA also help draft new labor-related regulations and enforce existing safety regulations.

-In addition to OSHA, most states have an OSHA equivalent set of laws, which must grant at least the level of protection offered by OSHA.
-Combined, OSHA and your state laws offer many protections against unsafe working conditions, and establish remedies for when workplace accidents do happen.
+In addition to OSHA, most states have an OSHA-equivalent set of laws, which must grant at least the level of protection offered by OSHA.
+Combined, OSHA and your state laws offer many protections against unsafe working conditions.
+Collectively, they also establish remedies for workplace accidents.

-While OSHA covers almost any topic regarding work-related injury, illness, death, and unsafe working conditions in general, here are the largest and most common areas that OSHA regulates:
+OSHA covers a wide variety of issues, including injury, illness, death, and unsafe working conditions.
+However, the following are the most common areas that OSHA regulates:

-- Biological agents: OSHA regulations cover exposure to biological and chemical agents while working and include everything from Anthrax to Swine Flu.
+- Biological agents: OSHA regulations cover exposure in workplace settings to biological and chemical agents, from anthrax to swine flu.

 - Construction safety: Due to the inherently dangerous nature of construction work, safety on construction jobs is one of OSHA's primary concerns.

-- Maritime safety: Like the construction industry, due to inherent concerns regarding the safety of maritime workers, OSHA creates and enforces regulations to safeguard workers in the maritime industry.
+- Maritime safety: As with the construction industry, OSHA issues and enforces regulations to safeguard workers in the maritime industry, due to the inherent concerns regarding the safety of maritime workers.

-- Ergonomics: Although OSHA originated out of concern for injury in industries like the construction industry, with the increasing amount of workers at "desk jobs", OSHA also regulates ergonomic standards for standard office jobs.
+- Ergonomics: Although OSHA originated out of concern for injury in industries like construction, it also regulates ergonomic standards for office jobs.

-- Emergency preparedness: OSHA, in conjunction with similar state agencies, set and implement national safety and health standards for emergency responders.
+- Emergency preparedness: In cooperation with various state agencies, OSHA sets and implements national safety and health standards for emergency responders.

-OSHA grants workers a host of rights designed to protect workers from injury, illness and death.
-Here is a sampling of your rights under OSHA:
+OSHA grants workers a host of rights designed to protect workers from injury, illness, and death.
+The following are examples of your rights under OSHA:

 - You cannot be fired or retaliated against for rightfully asserting any of your OSHA rights.